jeizenga/wfalm/README.md

 ## Installation

 Because many users will not need the suffix tree algorithm, the library is implemented in two headers.
 The non-suffix tree algorithm is implemented in `wfa_lm.hpp`.
+For environments with modern x86 processors, this header is entirely self-contained and depends on nothing except the C++14 standard library.
+Simply copy `wfa_lm.hpp` into the include directory of your project.
+You may need to add `-msse4.1` to your compiler invocation.

-It is single-header, but it depends on [SIMDE](https://github.com/simd-everywhere/simde) (which is also header-only) for portability.
-To install, first out the SIMDE submodule:
+The library is usable in environments with non-x86 processors (such as many Apple notebooks), but it depends on [SIMDE](https://github.com/simd-everywhere/simde) for portability.
+SIMDE is a header-only library as well.
+To use it, first check out the SIMDE submodule:

 	git submodule update --init --recursive

-Next, simply copy `wfa_lm.hpp` and `simde/simde` into the include directory of the project.
+Next, copy `wfa_lm.hpp` and `simde/simde/` into the include directory of your project.

 The suffix tree algorithm is implemented in `wfa_lm_st.hpp`.
-It is also single-header, but it depends on [SDSL v.3](https://github.com/xxsds/sdsl-lite) for its implementation of a suffix tree.
-After that, the headers in `external/sdsl-lite/include` will also need to be included in the new project.
+It is also single-header, but it depends on [SDSL v3](https://github.com/xxsds/sdsl-lite) for its implementation of a suffix tree.
+To use it, check out the submodules as described above and copy the headers in `external/sdsl-lite/include` to your project's include directory.

 ## Citation